Empower Others

 Ruth Shannon

-"The GSU counseling program taught me the why and how of who I am, while simultaneously teaching me skills to eliminate self-doubt and fear to develop the courage to conquer my dreams.
+"The GovState counseling program taught me the why and how of who I am, while simultaneously teaching me skills to eliminate self-doubt and fear to develop the courage to conquer my dreams.
 As a wife and mother of 10, the professors' holistic approach to the development of future counselors is unmatched.
 I am graduating with the effective skills and confidence to be a change agent for ALL students.
 I am forever grateful!"

 Nicolette Karl, MA School Counseling Alum